 Justin Haner is a doctoral candidate in the Department of Political Science at Northeastern University, specializing in international relations and comparative politics.
 He has a strong background and interest in global governance and international security.
-Justin is currently a Teaching Assistant for the Comparative Politics class.
+Justin currently teaches International Relations and Research Methods at Northeastern.

 Prior to starting his Ph.D. at Northeastern, Justin was a Captain in the United States Army Infantry.
 He served as the Executive Officer to the United Nations Command Honor Guard in the Republic of Korea where he led a multinational force in providing security and support for various high-level diplomats.
 Justin also served as a Mechanized Infantry Platoon Leader where he led a multinational rapid response unit just south of the Demilitarized Zone.

-“Breaking Botnets: A Quantitative Analysis of Global Cybersecurity Policies” International Studies Association, Toronto, Canada (March 27-30, 2019)
+“Breaking Botnets: A Quantitative Analysis of Global Cybersecurity Policies” International Studies Association Annual Convention, Toronto, Canada (March 27 – 30, 2019)

 “Lethal Artificial Intelligence Systems and the Implications for International Relations” American Political Science Association Annual Meeting, Security Studies Collaborative Research Cluster, Boston, MA (August 30 – September 2, 2018)

 Co-organizer, Panel Chair, and Discussant: International Security Graduate Student Conference.
 Boston, MA (February 23, 2018)

 “Regime Type and Domestic Terrorism.”
 Northeastern Political Science Association Annual Conference, Philadelphia, PA (November 9 – 11, 2017 )

 “Transitional Theory of Terrorism.”
 International Studies Association – Northeast Annual Convention, Providence, RI (November 3-4, 2017 )